AdobeDocs/campaign-classic.en/help/platform/using/privacy-management.md

 In addition to the most recent **Right to Access** and **Right to be Forgotten** capabilities, Adobe Campaign offers other important features that are essential to Privacy:

-* **Consent management**: subscription functionality for preference management
+* [Consent management](#consent-management): subscription functionality for preference management
-* **Data retention**: data retention periods on all standard log tables, additional retention periods can be set up with workflows
+* [Data retention](#data-retention): data retention periods on all standard log tables, additional retention periods can be set up with workflows
-* **Rights management**: data access managed by named right (Classic) and roles (Standard)
+* [Rights management](#rights-management): data access managed by named right

 ### Consent management {#consent-management}

 Consent signifies agreement by the Data Subject to the processing of personal data relating to a Data Subject.
 Obtaining any necessary consent for that processing is the responsibility of the Data Controller.
 While Adobe Campaign may provide some features to help a customer manage consent related to the service, Adobe is not responsible for consent.
 Customers should work with their own legal departments to determine their own processes and practices for any necessary consent.

 The features to help manage some aspects of consent have been core to Adobe Campaign since the beginning.
-Through our subscription management process, customers can track which recipients have opted-in to which type of subscriptions whether it be newsletters, daily or weekly promotions, or any other type of marketing program.
+Through the subscription management process, customers can track which recipients have opted-in to which type of subscriptions whether it be newsletters, daily or weekly promotions, or any other type of marketing program.

 ![](assets/privacy-consent-management.png)

-For more on Consent management, refer to the [detailed documentation](../../delivery/using/managing-subscriptions.md)).
+For more on Consent management, refer to the [detailed documentation](../../delivery/using/managing-subscriptions.md).

 In addition to the Consent Management tools provided by Adobe Campaign, you have the possibility to track whether a consumer has opted-out for the sale of Personal Information.
 Refer to [this section](../../platform/using/privacy-request-management.md#sale-of-personal-information).

 ### Data retention {#data-retention}

-Regarding retention, built-in log tables in Campaign have pre-set retention periods on them, generally limiting their data storage to 6 months or less.
+Regarding retention, built-in log tables in Campaign have pre-set retention periods on them, generally limiting their data storage to six months or less.

 The following are the default retention values for built-in tables.
 Be aware that the retention configuration is set by Adobe technical administrators during implementation and values may vary for each implementation, based on customer requirements.